BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Dwarven Lords** `PASSIVE`

-A Dwarf King will always have the Faction keyword of the most common type of Dwarf model in the same Army.
-They will gain a special rule depending on the keyword they have: Erebor - gains [Ancient Enemies] (Orc) Iron Hills - gains [Fearless].
-Khazad-dum - gains [throwing weapons][Throwing Weapons].
+A Dwarf King will always have the Faction Keyword of the most common type of Dwarf model in the same Army.
+So, if the majority of friendly Dwarf models have the Erebor Keyword, then the Dwarf King will also have the Erebor Keyword.
+A Dwarf King will gain a special rule depending on the Keyword they have, as listed below:

+Erebor - This model gains the [Ancient Enemies] (Orc) special rule.

+Iron Hills - This model gains the [Fearless] special rule.

+Khazad-dûm - This model gains [throwing weapons][Throwing Weapons].

 </div>